nginx/unit-docs/source/configuration.rst

       - Description

     * - :samp:`executable` (required)
+      - String;
+        pathname of the app,
-      - Pathname of the application, absolute or relative to :samp:`working_directory`.
+        absolute or relative to :samp:`working_directory`.

-        Supply your :file:`.js` pathname here and start the file itself with a proper shebang:
+        Supply your :file:`.js` pathname here
+        and start the file itself
+        with a proper shebang:

         .. code-block:: javascript